DeanRoddey/CQEnum/ReadMe.md

 * Text2 = Each value must provide a Text2 value for text/value translation
 * Inc = Pre/post incremental operators should be generated (only valid for contiguous enums.)
 * AltVal = Each value must provide an alternate numeric value
+* StreamText=[1|2] Indicates that either text1 or text2 should be used when an enum value is sent to an output stream.

 **Values**